infinispan-demos/custom-datagrid-openshift/encrypt-cluster-comms/README.md

   $ oc secrets link default https-jgroup-secret rhdg-https-secret
   ```

-## Deploying Data Grid with HTTPS
-Create a new application from the Data Grid `HTTPS` template and set environment variables as follows:
+You can now add the secrets to deployments.
+For example, to create a new deployment from the `datagrid72-https` template, do the following:

 ```bash
 $ oc new-app --template=datagrid72-https --name=rhdg-https \
   -e HTTPS_SECRET=rhdg-https-secret \